Terry Kraft: Career

 He also served as executive officer on USS Theodore Roosevelt (CVN-71).
 During those tours, he participated in Operations El Dorado Canyon, Desert Storm, Iraqi Freedom (OIF) and Enduring Freedom (OEF).

 Kraft commanded Electronic Attack Squadron 131, Amphibious Transport Dock USS Shreveport (LPD-12), the aircraft carrier USS Ronald Reagan (CVN-76), and the Enterprise Carrier Strike Group (CSG-12).
 He participated in both OIF and OEF during all four tours.
 He assumed command of Navy Warfare Development Command in October 2011.

 Shore tours for Kraft have included duty in VA-128, Air Command and Staff College, Current Operations Directorate (J31), U.S. Pacific Command, and the John F. Kennedy School of Government, Cambridge, Massachusetts.
 After flag selection, he reported to the Pentagon, Chief of Naval Operations staff, first in N88 as head of Maritime Aviation, Unmanned Aerial Systems and Aviation Training Plans and Programs, then in N2/N6 as director, ISR Capabilities.

 Kraft had over 3700 hours and 1000 carrier arrested landings in the A-6E, EA-6B and F/A-18F aircraft.

-Fat Leonard scandal
+Corruption scandal

-Kraft was implicated in a wide-ranging corruption scandal known as "Fat Leonard scandal".
+Kraft was implicated in a wide-ranging corruption scandal known as the "Fat Leonard scandal."
 Kraft and other high-ranking officials were censured for their conduct during the 2006 deployment of the USS Ronald Reagan.
-The Navy said the officers showed "very poor judgement and leadership regarding [their] relationship with Mr. Leonard Francis, the president of Glenn Defense Marine Asia".
+The Navy said the officers showed "very poor judgement and leadership regarding [their] relationship with Mr. Leonard Francis, the president of Glenn Defense Marine Asia."
 Further statements from the Navy stated that Kraft merely underpaid after attending dinner parties.
 Although the Navy eventually referred the cases to the Justice Department, legal action was not pursued due to the statute of limitations.

+Retirement

 In July 2015, he was forced to retire after 34 years of service.

+After retiring from the Navy, Kraft worked at General Atomics from 2015 to 2023 in senior leadership and management positions.
+As of 2023, he is the CEO of the USS Midway Museum.